thetechcatalogue/blog/techcatalogue-blogs/blogs/docs/system-design/system-design-questions-2.md

 | Design a system to handle real-time chat messages for millions of users. | Use a distributed messaging system such as Kafka or RabbitMQ to handle real-time chat messages.
 Store user and message data in a distributed database such as Cassandra or HBase.
 Use a web socket protocol to enable real-time communication between users. |
 | Design a system to perform sentiment analysis on social media data in real-time. | Use a distributed system to collect social media data in real-time from various sources such as Twitter or Facebook.
 Store the data in a distributed database such as Cassandra or HBase.
 Use machine learning algorithms such as Naive Bayes or SVM to perform sentiment analysis on the data.
 Use a web interface to display the results in real-time. |

-- Can you choose a popular social media platform and explain how you would design it?
-- How would you design a limit book for a trading system?
-- Can you explain the process of creating a global file-sharing or storage system?
-- Can you explain the process for creating a chat or messaging system?